 Influenza A virus infection of unvaccinated birds including sentinels is detected by antibodies against the NP/M, subtype specific HA or NA proteins, or NSP.
 Poultry vaccinated with inactivated whole virus vaccines containing a virus of the same H sub-type but with a different neuraminidase may be tested for field exposure by applying serological tests directed to the detection of antibodies against the NA of the field virus.
 For example, birds vaccinated with H7N3 in the face of a H7N1 epidemic may be differentiated from infected birds (DIVA) by detection of subtype specific NA antibodies of the N1 protein of the field virus.
 Alternatively, in the absence of DIVA, inactivated vaccines may induce low titres of antibodies against NSP and the titre in infected birds would be markedly higher.
 Encouraging results have been obtained experimentally with this system, but it has not yet been validated in the field.
-In poultry vaccinated with haemagglutinin expression-based vaccines, antibodies are detected against the specific HA, but not any of the other viral proteins.
-Infection is evident by antibodies against the NP/M or NSP, or the specific NA protein of the field virus.
+In poultry vaccinated with haemagglutinin expression-based vaccines, antibodies are detected against the specific NA protein of the field virus.